-Therefore, subject to annual approval by the Board, a budget plan is developed to assure the future financial viability of the district and achievement of the district's objectives.
-The budget takes into account future revenue, including tax and non-tax revenue, and future increases in operating expenses.
+Overall, the district's budget is developed to assure the future financial viability of LPS and achievement of the district's objectives and is subject to annual approval by the Board.
+The budget takes into account future revenue, including tax and non-tax revenue, and future increases in operating expenses, including salary and benefits costs.
 The process of public school budgeting is regulated and controlled by statutes and by requirements of the State Board of Education that prescribe the form of district budgets in order to ensure uniformity throughout the state.